-All HSVMA-RAVS volunteers are required to review the online Training Materials and must be familiar with all protocols and clinical procedures that are taught in our clinics.
+All HSVMA-RAVS volunteers are required to review the online Volunteer Training Manual and to be familiar with the protocols and clinical procedures that are taught and practiced in our clinics.

-The protocols and techniques presented here have been developed to provide
+Protocols and techniques have been developed to provide

 a standard level of care for the animals treated in our field clinics and

-allow for a standardized teaching curriculum.
+allow for a standardized teaching curriculum across each new group of volunteers.
 All volunteers are expected

-to follow these protocols and recommendations as they are written.
+to follow these protocols and recommendations.
 If you

 have any difficulty accessing the information, have questions about the